anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

   If either one of Private Key (google_compute_engine) or Public Key (google_compute_engine.pub) don't exist gCloud will create new Private and Public Key.

 - **Key Validity**: The Public and Private Key don't have a expiration time.
-They remain valid until they are explicitly revoked or removed from the authorized_keys file.
+They remain valid until they are explicitly revoked or removed from the authorized_keys file inside the VM.

-- **Metadata**: If OS Login is disabled, Compute Engine puts the Public Key in the Project Metadata.
-If OS Login is enabled the Public Key is kept in Instance Metadata.
+- **Metadata**: If OS Login is disabled, Compute Engine adds the Public Key in the Project Metadata.
+If OS Login is enabled the Public Key is added in Instance Metadata.

 - **Key Location**: